dekuNukem/duckyPad/starting_fresh.md

 ----

-Since its launch in 2020, the original duckyPad has seen several major software and firmware updates.
+Since its launch in 2020, the original duckyPad has seen several major updates with new features and bug fixes.

 This guide shows how to do a **clean upgrade** to the latest version.

-Ideal if you haven’t used it in a while and want to catch up on new features.

 ## Check Your Duck